WireGuard Tutorial: A Practical Guide to Modern VPN Setup

 1. Interface

-WireGuard creates a virtual network interface (like wg0).
+WireGuard creates a virtual network interface (like wg0 - the name comes from the config filename, which we’ll see later).
 This interface has:

 - A private key